GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

 As a quick overview, the dataset contains approximately 1.8m online comments from a variety of sources.
 Each comment has been labelled indicating whether the comment is toxic or not.
 We are also provided with identity labels, which show whether a particular comment had a specific mention of a certain identity.

 The identity labels are particularly important.
 We use these labels to subset the data into comments that specifically mention certain identity groups and then assess the performance of our models based on the metrics which we have described in more detail further below.
 Labelling was done via human annotators and scores were averaged to get a final label.
-As we discuss in our final conclusions at the end of this post, even the use of human annotations introduces another layer of bias that needs to be considered, but the use of multiple annotators helps reduce this somewhat.
+The intention behind averaging the results of multiple annotators was to reduce the impact of the individual biases of each annotator.

-As with the Kaggle competition rules, we will be specifically focussing on the below subgroups.
+As with the Kaggle competition rules, we will be specifically focussing on the subgroups below.
 These subgroups have been chosen due to there being more than 500 examples of each case mentioned in our test set:

    * Male
    * Female